keepdying/firestorm-rio-bfa/README.md

-# !!!No longer maintained, SL version in development!!!.
+# !!!No longer maintained, SL version in development!!!

 # Firestorm RIO BfA